 If your business sells a product, consider selling on eBay, Amazon, Kogan Marketplace, Etsy, Catch Marketplace as these can help you grow your sales for a fee which is usually around 10% of your sale price.
 This fee isn’t expensive if you consider the normal costs associated with acquiring a new customer.

 Some businesses run very smoothly and some do not.
 If you have bought a business with the intention to improve it, it may be a good idea to improve the existing processes or implement some of your own if you have experience in the area.
-It may not be a good idea to boss existing employees around unless you are certain your processes will improve the performance.

 Add a new service or product